There is no sort of freedom other than the sort which voluntary exchange brings about.

-Independent thinking is the courage to think for yourself, even in the face of overwhelming opposition.
+Independent thinking is the desire and the courage to think for yourself, even in the face of overwhelming opposition.

 It is important to note as well that data and knowledge are not in and of themselves thinking.
 Data and knowledge are the end products and consequence of thinking.
 This is why a conclusion or an agreement or a deal reached by a group of people is still not an example of “collective thinking,” as it’s sometimes said.
 The end result – the agreement or conclusion or outcome – is the consequence of thoughts performed individually, and the act of thinking (of processing information and synthesizing it with a preexisting context or body of knowledge) cannot be performed collectively.
 It is from start to finish a thoroughly individualized act.
 The idea of a “collective consciousness” is an arbitrary idea: baseless and therefore cognitively inadmissible.